nbouteme/WindWaker-decomp/README.md

 Wind Waker rewrite
 ==================

-Rewrite attempt with a top-down approach - code is rewritten in the order it's executed.
+Rewrite attempt with a top-down approach - code is rewritten in the order it's executed with no concern with matching with the original code.

 Notes
 =====